rubyaustralia/meetup-ruby-perth/README.md

 This repo is used for tracking "issues" related to the [Ruby Perth meetup](https://www.meetup.com/ruby-perth-meetup/).

 Intent for this repo is mainly to track presentation proposals and topics of interest.
 It will also be used for managing suggestions and enhancements to our local meetup, ensuring it's a positive and helpful experience for all.

-This `README` is to document the process to submit a presentation/talk proposal or request.
-Some of the behind-the-scenes information for the meetup is also included.
+This `README` is to document some behind-the-scenes information for meetup orgnisers, and the process to submit a presentation proposal or topic request.

 > [!NOTE]
 > This is an issue-only repo.
 No code is stored here.

+> [!TIP]
+> Are you a Perth local and curious about Ruby?
+Please feel free to join us at our monthly meetup 😃
+>
+> Interested but unable to join us?
+Give us a GitHub star or on this repo - it'll help us be better informed about how much interest is out there!

 ## Repo Intent